-May use a Power 5 Relationship statement that must be spoken in the Tactful style.
-This statement will not succeed unless the NPC is Dominant in the Relationship.
-You must use the keyword Dominant in a context indicating the NPC is in charge.
+May use a Power 5 Relationship Statement in the Tactful Style.
+This statement will not have influence unless the NPC is Dominant in the Relationship.
+Must use the keyword "Dominant" in a context indicating the NPC is in charge.

 Label